 - The Church of Sant’ Erasmo is located in the historical centre of Porto Ercole, not far from Porta Pisana.
 A Baroque building with a simple façade in the Tuscan style, it has a gateway topped by a triangular pediment and a small rose window.

 - The via Panoramica, which runs along the coast, gives drivers and cyclists a fantastic view of the Tuscan Archipelago.

 - During summertime, visitors won’t want to miss the ‘Palio Marinaro,’ the celebrated maritime race held around mid-August in Porto Santo Stefano.

-- CIMA festival, or Concerti in Monte Argentario, is an Italian international classical music festival, which takes place every year in Monte Argentario.
-It was established in 2002 by the English couple Carolyn and Christopher Poll, together with French pianist Marie-Françoise Bucquet, and the Portuguese opera baritone Jorge Chaminé, who is also the festival’s artistic director.
-Info here.
+- CIMA festival (‘Concerti in Monte Argentario’) is an Italian international classical music festival, which takes place here every year.
+It was established in 2002 by the English couple Carolyn and Christopher Poll, along with French pianist Marie-Françoise Bucquet and the Portuguese opera baritone Jorge Chaminé.
+More info here.

 - By train: You can reach the Orbetello station on the railway line along the Tyrrhenian coast.

 - By plane: The nearest airports are Rome and Pisa.